Kliff Kingsbury: Texas A&M Aggies (2012)

-2013 season
+Texas Tech Red Raiders (2013–2018)

+With the rapid success with Manziel, Kingsbury asked head coach Kevin Sumlin to make him the highest paid offensive coordinator in the country; Sumlin refused.
+Kingsbury then moved on, accepting the head coaching job with the Texas Tech Red Raiders on December 12, 2012.
+His contract included a salary of $10.5 million over five years.
+At 33, Kingsbury was the second-youngest head coach of a team in an AQ conference and the third-youngest head coach in college football.

-Kingsbury made his head coaching debut August 30, 2013 with a 41–23 victory over the SMU Mustangs.
+Kingsbury made his head coaching debut August 30, 2013, with a 41–23 victory over the SMU Mustangs.
 Kingsbury chose walk-on true freshman quarterback Baker Mayfield for the starting role at the position, and Mayfield was named Big 12 Offensive Player of the Week for his performance.
-Mayfield is believed to be the first walk-on true freshman to start a season opener for a BCS school.

 Mayfield was later supplanted by Davis Webb, another true freshman quarterback, due to a knee injury during the Kansas game.
 Following Webb's first start against Iowa State, Webb was also named Big 12 Offensive Player of the Week.
 Texas Tech became the only school in the Big 12 Conference to have had three different freshman quarterbacks win the award, with the first being Kingsbury himself in 1999.

 The Red Raiders made their Associated Press Top 25 debut in the Kingsbury era following a win over TCU on September 12, 2013.
 It was the earliest a first year coach at Texas Tech achieved a spot in the rankings.
 Kingsbury also became the first coach in Texas Tech history to start the season 6–0 in their debut season after the Red Raiders defeated Iowa State on October 12, 2013.
 Following a victory against West Virginia on October 19, 2013, Kingsbury led the Red Raiders to a 7–0 start for only the fourth time in program history.
 The 10th-place ranking the team received in the BCS also marked the highest the program had been ranked since the 2008 season.
 With the win over West Virginia, Kingsbury became the first Big 12 coach to start his career 7–0.
-The Texas Tech Red Raiders finished Kliff Kingsbury's first year at Texas Tech by losing the last 5 games of the season, finishing the rookie coach's first regular season at 7–5.
+The Red Raiders lost the final five games of the season, finishing the rookie coach's first regular season at 7–5.
 Tight end Jace Amaro was also named as a Consensus All-American, the first Red Raider to be selected as such since Michael Crabtree in 2008.